omaghsoudi/Cuff_Impedance_Measurement/README.md

-The following link contains a sample file recorded from a cuff: https://drive.google.com/file/d/1Gn4Kanl58Dm9lGmccmd0EXV8uRZQFRFJ/view?usp=sharing It can be copied to the code directory or being loaded from any directory while running the code.
+The following link contains a sample file recorded from a cuff: https://drive.google.com/file/d/1Gn4Kanl58Dm9lGmccmd0EXV8uRZQFRFJ/view?usp=sharing

+It can be copied into the code directory, or it can be loaded from any directory while running the code.